How to Measure AI Search Readiness for Your Website (Step-by-Step)

 Five-Step Check

 1. Disable JavaScript, reload.
+Open Chrome DevTools, disable JavaScript, reload your homepage and a product or article page.
 If content disappears, AI crawlers see a blank page.
-This is a hard blocker.
+This is a hard blocker and the fix is server-side rendering.

-If you fail steps 1 or 2, fix those first.
-Everything else is academic until AI crawlers can actually reach your content.
+If you fail steps 1 or 2, fix them first.
+Everything else is academic until AI crawlers can reach your content.
+If you fail steps 4 or 5, the fix is content work, not technical work, and that is where the real signal lives.

-Automated Scanning: What It Gives You (And What It Doesn't)
+Automated Scanning: What It Gives You (And What It Does Not)

-80–100ReadyTechnical readiness is not the bottleneck.
-If you're not getting cited, the issue is content relevance or competitive density — not technical signals.
+80-100ReadyContent relevance is not the bottleneck.
+If citation rate is still low, the issue is domain reputation, content freshness, or sheer competitive density - not readiness signals.

 Where to Focus After Measuring

-Fix crawl access: robots.txt, SSL, server-side rendering, JSON-LD structured data.
+Fix crawl access first: robots.txt, SSL, server-side rendering, JSON-LD structured data.
 A site that AI bots cannot read is invisible regardless of content quality.
-This is the one area where the fix is clearly necessary.
+This is the one area where the fix is clearly necessary and non-negotiable.

 How Often Should You Measure?

-• After major technical changes (CMS migration, robots.txt updates, structured data overhaul) — re-scan.
-These are the changes most likely to break something.
+• After major changes (CMS migration, robots.txt updates, new content campaign, content consolidation) - re-scan.
+These are the moments most likely to move the score up or break something.

 • Quarterly at most for routine monitoring.
-The technical signals don't change that fast unless you're actively changing them.
+Technical signals do not change fast unless you are changing them.
+Content relevance can move faster if you are publishing, but not week-to-week.

 The Honest Bottom Line

-I built a measurement tool.
-I tested it against outcomes.
-The tool works — it accurately measures what it claims to measure.
-But the measurements don't predict citations.
+We built a technical measurement tool.
+We tested it against real citation outcomes.
+The tool worked - it measured what it claimed to measure.
+But the technical measurements by themselves did not predict citations.
+So we rebuilt the measurement around content-query relevance, which does predict citations with AUC 0.915.

-Does that make the measurements worthless?
+Does that make technical measurement worthless?
 No. Fixing broken technical signals removes barriers.
-But it's the content relevance that drives citation selection — and that's a harder thing to score automatically.
+But it is the content relevance that drives citation selection - and that is the signal the current score weights most heavily.

-If another tool tells you they can predict your AI citation rate from a technical audit, ask them for the correlation data.
-I ran the study.
-The answer, for now, is that nobody can.
+If another tool tells you they can predict your AI citation rate from a technical audit alone, ask them for the correlation data.
+We ran the study.
+The answer, for pure technical audits, is that nobody can.

-Run your free scan at getaisearchscore.com — or read how the free tool works for a walkthrough of what each check means.
+Run your free scan at getaisearchscore.com or read what the Content Relevance Score actually measures for a deeper walkthrough of each component.

 Frequently Asked Questions